PhilBrockman/ModelAssistedLabel/README.md

-The results folder is stored as an attribute as well, and it has a lot of data stored therein.
+The results folder is stored as an attribute as well, and it has a lot of charts and images stored therein.

 ```
 import os